strukturedkaos/donpottinger/source/blog/2014-11-25-postgres-backups-with-dokku.html.markdown

 To perform a daily backup, I placed the script in the ``/etc/cron.daily``.

-_Note: I'm using Ubuntu, and per the [CronHowto docs](https://help.ubuntu.com/community/CronHowto), the script file cannot will not accept a file name containing a period.
+_Note: I'm using Ubuntu, and per the [CronHowto docs](https://help.ubuntu.com/community/CronHowto), the script file cannot not accept a file name containing a period.
 The cron job will silently fail._

 [My fork of the gist](https://gist.github.com/strukturedkaos/09315ff2d70eaf294eae).